File Storage

 }

-The transformation method shape is deliberately simple.
-Anything that can read bytes and produce bytes is a valid transform.
+The preview method shape is deliberately simple.
+Anything that can read bytes and produce bytes is a valid previewer.

 The bundled config/storage.py defines a separate test service pointing at temp/storage/.
 The STORAGE selector switches to it when the environment is "test", so the test suite never writes into your development storage folder.